asyncapi/community/BOUNTY_PROGRAM.md

 2. Regular contributors (GitHub users who have three or more Pull Requests merged throughout the AsyncAPI GitHub Organization)

-3. Other (if a GitHub user doesn't fall under the above, the maintainer can determine the criteria i. e. regular volunteers, etc)
+3. Other (if a GitHub user doesn't fall under the above, the AsyncAPI Maintainer can determine the criteria i. e. regular volunteers, etc)

 ## Bounty Issues' numbering